openedx/edx-platform/lms/djangoapps/instructor/docs/decisions/0003-ora-api-spec.rst

 To support the migration, a new versioned ORA API is required that follows RESTful principles and aligns with existing Instructor v2 APIs.

+Additionally, ORA functionality is implemented in the edx-ora2 library, which is maintained as a separate Django app from the main platform.
+Historically, Instructor Dashboard APIs have been implemented directly in the platform and coupled to ORA data sources, rather than being owned by or exposed directly from edx-ora2.
+While edx-ora2 is expected to be installed in the platform, this cross-app coupling is not an ideal long-term pattern.

+As part of this work, the new versioned ORA APIs will continue to rely on the existing OraAggregateData interface to retrieve assessment data.
+This ensures consistency with current ORA behavior and avoids introducing tighter coupling or duplicate business logic as part of this migration.

+Refactoring or relocating these REST endpoints into the edx-ora2 library itself—so that the Instructor Dashboard consumes them as an external dependency— is acknowledged as a potential future improvement.
+However, this architectural change is explicitly out of scope for the current effort.

+To support the MFE migration in the short term, this work introduces a new versioned ORA API that follows RESTful principles and aligns with existing Instructor v2 APIs, while preserving current data access patterns and interfaces.

 Decisions
 =========